AshLaw96/weather-wise/README.md

 ### New Site Users

-- As a new site user, I would like to enter any location I want, so that I can quickly find what the weather will be like in that location.
+- As a new site user, I would like to be able to know what the app is, so that I can quickly decide if I want to continue.
-- As a new site user, I would like to know what my current locations weather is going to be, so that I can decide what I need to wear.
+- As a new site user, I would like to know how to play the quiz, so that I can easily understand what I need to do and start playing.
-- As a new site user, I would like to know if it's going to rain, so that I can decide what I'm going to do.
+- As a new site user, I would like to choose how hard the quiz is, so that I can challenge myself with harder questions.
-- As a new site user, I would like to know what the temperature is going to be, so that I can decide whether or not to go for a run.
+- As a new site user, I would like to choose the amount of questions I get asked, so that I don't get bored.
-- As a new site user, I would like to know if it's going to be sunny at the seaside, so that I can find out if I can take my family to the beach.
+- As a new site user, I would like to keep playing the game as many times as I want, so that I can keep learning interesting facts about the weather.

 ### Returning Site Users

-- As a returning site user, I would like to quickly find out what the weather will be like in different places, so that I can decide where I would prefer to go.
+- As a returning site user, I would like to be able to try answering the question again if I didn't input one of the given options, so that my score isn't effected because of this.
-- As a returning site user, I would like to be able to search what the weather is going to be like in 2 different locations, so that I can compare each place.
+- As a returning site user, I would like to be able to see my high score, so that I can try and beat it and improve my knowledge.
-- As a returning site user, I would like to have clear instructions on how to use the app, so that I can easily understand what to do with the app.
+- As a returning site user, I would like to have different questions, so that I'm not repeating the same questions every time so I don't get bored.
-- As a returning site user, I would like to know when the sun set and rises, so that I can be on time to view it.
+- As a returning site user, I would like to see different icons or images, so that I can be visually pleased whilst learning cool facts at the same time.
-- As a returning site user, I would like to see weather condition icons, so that I can better visualise what the weather will be like.
+- As a returning site user, I would like to see other peoples high score, so that I can try and get on the top of the leaderboard.

 ## Flowchart